Diophantine Equations, Combinatorics, Analysis in Number Theory

 About:

 The past decade has seen tremendous advances in the theory of Diophantine equations, arithmetic combinatorics and harmonic analysis.
 Moreover, influential perspectives, analogies and novel connections between these fields have developed.
 All of these advances are recent enough that their full potential has yet to be unleashed.
 Following an extended period of restricted travel, the time is ripe to unite and to push these boundaries.
-Our objectives for this conference are:
+Our objectives for this conference were:

 • To bring the harmonic analysis, number theory and arithmetic combinatorics communities all together for the first time in a conference;